Atypics3/chc_website/README.md

 # chc_website
-The source code for Chabot's Computer Hardware Club
+The source code of the website for Chabot's Computer Hardware Club